-Associate Professor; Associate Director; Quantitative Fisheries Center
+Associate Professor; Associate Director of the Quantitative Fisheries Center

 101 UPLA Bldg.

 Area of Expertise: Ecology and population dynamics of managed fish populations; biometry

 Ph.D., Fisheries and Wildlife Science, Virginia Polytechnic Institute and State University, 2005

 M.S., Statistics, Virginia Polytechnic Institute and State University, 2001

 M.S., Fisheries and Wildlife Science, Virginia Polytechnic Institute and State University, 1999